Skip to Content

 • Replace the honey with maple syrupagave nectar, or a sugar substitute like monk fruit.

-• Use red wine vinegar, sherry vinegar (like I use for my sherry shallot dressing), white wine vinegar, or apple cider vinegar instead of white balsamic vinegar.
+• Use red wine vinegar, sherry vinegar, white wine vinegar, or apple cider vinegar instead of white balsamic vinegar.

 • Include fresh herbs like basil or mint leaves.